Article

 People struggle for financial services cheap and convenient, borderless and transparent, working as a one-stop-shop for all consumers' financial needs.
 There’s no way brick-and-mortar banks will provide humanity with stellar digital experiences.
 But why tech giants don’t fight for a chance to offer us such an opportunity?

-Because the world of finance is not for the faint of heart.
+Finance is not for the faint of heart.

 Facebook tried to create Libra, a new global payments system to become a simple, low-fee medium of worldwide exchange.
 But the system does not yet exist because Libra hit some regulatory roadblocks in Europe.